Calculate Start and End Dates

 How to Calculate Start and End Dates using Power Query

-My first thought was "we'll need a custom function to do this", but as it turns out, there is a a MUCH easier way to accomplish this, and it's 100% user interface driven as well.
+My first thought was "we'll need a custom function to do this", but as it turns out, there is a MUCH easier way to accomplish this, and it's 100% user interface driven as well.
 I'm virtually certain that the performance will also be much better over larger data sets as well (although I haven't specifically tested this.)

 Let's take a look: